Updated: Sep 30, 2021

 Are you wondering, "What are the essential supplies for homeschooling?
 What's absolutely necessary and what's optional?"
+How do I use my homeschooling supplies to create a fun, engaging experience for my child?

 At Thoughtful Play, we believe you don't need fancy manipulatives or expensive homeschool supplies.
 For Kindergarten and early elementary ages, there are some basic supplies that are ideal to have and then some materials that will make your life easier, but are not required in order to have a fantastic homeschooling year!
 There's no need to spend hundreds of dollars on homeschool supplies.
 What's more important is to have well planned activities and games that build children's knowledge through a strategic sequencing of skills.